-A local authority-controlled company has teamed up with Warwickshire County Council to deliver the UK’s first “Sunesis” school.
+A local government-owned company has partnered with Warwickshire County Council to build the UK’s first “Sunesis” school.

-January saw work start on the UK’s first “Sunesis” school.
+Work on the UK’s first “Sunesis” school began in January.

-Sunesis is a joint venture between builder Willmott Dixon and Scape, a Nottingham-based local authority-controlled company that works to drive down building procurement costs for the public sector.
-It aims to deliver standard whole building designs at a fixed price.
-The initiative was launched last year to meet the Government’s “more for less” agenda and could reduce the cost of a new primary or secondary school by as much as 30 per cent.
+Sunesis is a partnership between Willmott Dixon and Scape, a Nottingham-based local authority-controlled company that works to reduce the cost of public-sector building procurement.
+Its goal is to provide standard whole-building designs at a set price.
+The initiative, which was launched last year to meet the Government’s “more for less” agenda, has the potential to reduce the cost of a new primary or secondary school by up to 30%.

-Warwickshire County Council approved the tailormade Sunesis concept to replace the infant/foundation stage of Oakfield Primary School in Rugby, which was built in the 1950s and is now over-capacity.
+The tailored Sunesis concept was approved by Warwickshire County Council to replace the infant/foundation stage of Oakfield Primary School in Rugby, which was built in the 1950s and is now over-capacity.

-A £2.2m standardised design called Keynes has been purchased and work began on installing it in the week commencing 23 January.
+Keynes, a £2.2 million standardised design, has been purchased, and work on installing it began in the week beginning January 23.

-The fast-track construction programme is scheduled to be completed in time for the start of the new academic year in September.
+The expedited construction project is expected to be completed in time for the start of the new academic year in September.

-Scape chief executive, Mark Robinson, says: “Cost certainty in the current climate is critical for local authorities as budgets are being cut and more needs to be delivered for less.
-That’s where Scape really adds value, quite literally.
-Through Sunesis, we’re enabling our clients to cut out a huge amount of waste so that projects can be produced and delivered very quickly at an extremely competitive price.”
+“Cost certainty in the current climate is critical for local authorities as budgets are being cut and more needs to be delivered for less,” says Scape CEO Mark Robinson.
+That is where Scape truly adds value, literally.
+We’re enabling our clients to eliminate a significant amount of waste through Sunesis, allowing projects to be produced and delivered quickly and at a very competitive price.”

-Estimates indicate that from the scheme’s inception last July to completion later this year, 26 weeks will be saved in the overall programme compared with the traditional approach of designing a bespoke school and tendering for a contractor.
+According to estimates, the overall programme will save 26 weeks from the scheme’s inception last July to completion later this year when compared to the traditional approach of designing a bespoke school and tendering for a contractor.

-Councillor Colin Hayfield, portfolio holder for customers, access and physical assets at Warwickshire County Council, says speed of delivery and cost-effectiveness were the main benefits of using Scape.
+Councillor Colin Hayfield, portfolio holder for customers, access, and physical assets at Warwickshire County Council, says the main advantages of using Scape are speed and cost-effectiveness.

-“Through Sunesis, we’ve been able to cut out fees associated with legal issues, feasibility studies, design and time spent at planning and procurement meetings.
+“Through Sunesis, we were able to save money on legal fees, feasibility studies, design, and time spent at planning and procurement meetings.”

-We could therefore afford a new additional building, rather than a small extension.
+As a result, we could afford a new addition rather than a small extension.

-There’s no other comparable product that can deliver a fully designed school to meet the fast-track programme we need,” he explains.
+“There is no comparable product that can deliver a fully designed school to meet the fast-track programme we require,” he says.

-Heather Fielding, head teacher at Oakfield, says: “From the beginning of this project, the Scape and Willmott Dixon teams have listened to our needs and ideas, before thoughtfully adapting these into a design that accommodates the particular challenges of our site.
-We’ve been very impressed by their enthusiasm, high level of organisation, planning and ability to focus successfully on the solution rather than the problem.”
+“From the beginning of this project, the Scape and Willmott Dixon teams have listened to our needs and ideas, before thoughtfully adapting these into a design that accommodates the specific challenges of our site,” says Heather Fielding, head teacher at Oakfield.
+We’ve been blown away by their enthusiasm, high level of organisation, planning, and ability to successfully focus on the solution rather than the problem.”

-Oakfield Primary School is the first Sunesis project to go live and several other councils have approached Scape to express their interest in using the model.
-Sunesis is available to public sector clients via Scape’s National Contractor Framework, to which Willmott Dixon was re-appointed in 2010 as the sole contractor following a competitive tender process.
+The first Sunesis project to go live is Oakfield Primary School, and several other councils have approached Scape to express their interest in using the model.
+Sunesis is available to public sector clients through Scape’s National Contractor Framework, for which Willmott Dixon was re-appointed sole contractor in 2010 following a competitive tender process.

-The full Sunesis range includes three other standardised school designs (Newton, Paxton and Dewey) aimed at primary schools.
-Another model, Mondrian, is available for secondary schools.
-They can be viewed online at www.sunesis-build.co.uk along with details of standard prices, optional extras and green design features aimed at reducing running costs.
+The Sunesis product line also includes three other standardised school designs aimed at primary schools (Newton, Paxton, and Dewey).
+Mondrian is another model that is available for secondary schools.
+They are available to view online at www.sunesis-build.co.uk, along with information on standard prices, optional extras, and green design features aimed at lowering operating costs.

-Peter Owen, managing director for Willmott Dixon in the Midlands and sector leader for education, says: “This is a tremendous moment in the delivery of a new generation of efficient schools that provide an excellent learning environment but at significantly lower cost.
-This is about Willmott Dixon and Scape providing a real solution to councils who want their budgets, already under much pressure, to go even further.”
+“This is a tremendous moment in the delivery of a new generation of efficient schools that provide an excellent learning environment but at significantly lower cost,” says Peter Owen, managing director for Willmott Dixon in the Midlands and sector leader for education.
+This is about Willmott Dixon and Scape providing a real solution to councils who want to stretch their already stretched budgets even further.”